MikeyBurkman/cecil/README.md

 ## Caveats
 - Not tested on Windows.
 (Probably won't work, as it builds tarballs when caching dependencies.)
 - Currently it doesn't preseve existing node_modules.
 This will be fixed in later versions
+- Not sure if it's possible to pipe stdin to these scripts